 RSTBC response to COVID-19

 Recreation Sites and Trails B.C.
-(RSTBC) is looking forward to welcoming visitors to recreation sites and trails for another summer season.
+(RSTBC) is looking forward to welcoming visitors to recreation sites and trails.
 Together with our partners, we are working hard to provide opportunities for British Columbians to get outdoors around their communities.

 Health and safety guidelines

 The COVID-19 pandemic requires that RSTBC adapt operations to ensure public health and safety objectives are met.
-RSTBC is relying on the cooperation of visitors to adhere to Public Health Officer (PHO) orders and guidelines while visiting recreation sites and trails this summer.
-We are also asking that people pick a recreation site, trail, or campground as close to home as possible to avoid long road trips and non-essential travel.
+RSTBC is relying on the cooperation of visitors to adhere to Public Health Officer (PHO) orders and guidelines while visiting recreation sites and trails.

 Minimize the risk to your health and safety by: